Small Batch Easy New York-Style Bagels

 10. Cinnamon Crunch Bagels: Mix 1 teaspoon of cinnamon, 1 tablespoon brown sugar, 1 tablespoon granulated sugar, 1 tablespoon flour, and 1 teaspoon melted butter in a small bowl.
 After brushing the bagels with the egg wash, smear cinnamon mixture in bagel tops.

-11. Bake the Bagels: Preheat oven to 425°F (218°C).
-Brush bagels with egg wash, place on lined baking sheets, and bake for 20-25 minutes until golden brown.
+11. Bake the Bagels: Preheat oven to 425°F. Place the bagels on a lined baking sheets, and bake on the middle rack for 20-25 minutes until golden brown.

 12. Cool & Enjoy: Let cool, then slice, toast, and add your favorite toppings.